-12 ENFORCEMENT AND INTERPRETATION OF DESIGN & DEVELOPMENT GUIDELINES order may be issued if non-compliance with the guidelines is discovered at any stage of construction.
+12 ENFORCEMENT AND INTERPRETATION OF DESIGN & DEVELOPMENT GUIDELINES

+All homes must be constructed in accordance with the approved house plans.
+The Guideline Review Consultant may carry out periodic on-site inspections during construction to ensure compliance with approved plans.
+The Guideline Review Consultant or representative shall be allowed access to inspect each house for conformance with the approved architectural and landscape plans.
+A 'stop-work' order may be issued if non-compliance with the guidelines is discovered at any stage of construction.
 Modification may be requested in writing to accommodate changes related to actual conditions.
 If additional site inspections are required to resolve non-compliance issues, the Developer and/or the Guideline Review Consultant shall be reimbursed by the Purchaser for costs incurred to bring the house to conformance.